jtopjian/terraform-provider-lxc/README.md

 # terraform-provider-lxc

-This is a Terraform plugin that provides an LXC provider.
+LXC provider plugin for Terraform.

 ## Installation

 ### Requirements

-Make sure you have [Terraform](http://terraform.io) installed and is accessible on your `$PATH`.
+1. [Terraform](http://terraform.io).
+Make sure you have it installed and it's accessible from your `$PATH`.

-Also make sure you have LXC installed and configured on the server you will be running this.
+2. LXC

 ### From Source (only method right now)

+* Install the `lxc-dev` package appropriate for your distribution.
-1. Install Go and [configure](https://golang.org/doc/code.html) your workspace.
+* Install Go and [configure](https://golang.org/doc/code.html) your workspace.
-2. Install `godep`:
+* Install `godep`:

 ```shell
 $ go get github.com/tools/godep
 ```

-2. Download this repo:
+* Download this repo:

 ```shell
 $ go get github.com/jtopjian/terraform-provider-lxc
 ```

-3. Install the dependencies:
+* Install the dependencies:

 ```shell
 $ cd $GOPATH/src/github.com/jtopjian/terraform-provider-lxc
 $ godep restore
 ```

-4. Compile it:
+* Compile it:

 ```shell
 $ go build -o terraform-provider-lxc
 ```

-5. Copy it to a directory:
+* Copy it to a directory:

 ```shell
 $ sudo cp terraform-provider-lxc ~/lxc-demo